 Capitalism is responsible for the creation of the breakthrough medical equipment which helped my son at the hospital during his rough patch.
 Capitalism gave mankind the ability to fly, perfected the telephone, was responsible for the first heart transplant and the creation of the printing press.
 This amazing economic system, and the entrepreneurs who promote it every day, gave us the Beatles, Guns N Roses and Lady Gaga.
 It gave us CDs, MP3s, smartphones and 3D movies.
 Give it another year or two to flourish, and only God knows the wonders it will bring.

 The Current Global Economy Desperately Needs New Capitalists

-For example, the President of France—which is one of the most powerful countries in the world thanks to capitalism—once said, “I don’t like the rich.”
-How do you not like someone based on their bank account balance or how many houses they own or how successful their business is?
-He essentially said that he doesn’t like economic standouts.
+For example, a former President of France—one of the most powerful countries in the world thanks to capitalism—once said, “I don’t like the rich.”
+How do you not like someone based on their bank account balance, how many houses they own, or how successful their business is?

-If this hate for capitalism continues to grow, cyclical economic downturns will be no more; instead, a permanent economic downturn will take hold, and innovators and job creators will either be suppressed or move to another country.
+If this apparent hate for capitalism festers, cyclical economic downturns will be no more; instead, a permanent economic downturn will take hold, and innovators and job creators will either be suppressed or move to another country.

-I’ve been blessed to have worked with some amazing entrepreneurs across various sectors, including alternative energy, advertising, publishing, mining, oil and gas, biotech, internet start-ups, and more.
-Many of the entrepreneurs whom I’ve worked with in the past—all self-made by the way—will be brought in to share with us their latest ambitions, strategies and investments.
+I’ve been fortunate to have worked with some brilliant entrepreneurs across various sectors, including alternative energy, advertising, publishing, mining, oil and gas, biotech, internet start-ups, and more.
+They’ve shared so much practical wisdom with me that I want to do the same.